Rory Cellan-Jones: Early life and education

 Rory Cellan-Jones was born in London in 1958.
 His father James Cellan Jones was a BBC TV director and film director, and his mother was Sylvia Rich, a BBC secretary.
 His half-brother Simon Cellan Jones is a film director.
-Rory was born out of wedlock and was unacquainted with his father and half-siblings until adulthood.
+Rory was born out of wedlock and was unacquainted with his father and Cellan Jones half-siblings until adulthood.
 Rory uses a hyphen in his surname as his paternal grandparents did; his father had dropped the hyphen.

+Rory also had a half-brother from his mother's marriage, Stephen Rich, who was 16 years his senior and who died in 1994.
+Rory's mother Sylvia had separated from her husband in 1947, and thereafter raised Stephen, and then also Rory, as a single mother.
+Shortly before Rory's birth, his mother obtained a divorce from her estranged husband and changed her surname by deed poll to Cellan-Jones, although she personally still went by Sylvia Rich except when dealing with Rory's school.

-Cellan-Jones was educated at Dulwich College, an independent school for boys in Dulwich in south London, from 1967–76.
-He attended Jesus College, Cambridge, obtaining a BA in Modern and Medieval Languages in 1981, and automatic MA three years later.
+Cellan-Jones was educated at Dulwich College, an independent school for boys in Dulwich in south London, from 1967 to 1976.
+He attended Jesus College, Cambridge University, obtaining a BA in Modern and Medieval Languages in 1981, and automatic MA three years later.